 How Does Fat Grafting Improve Chicken Pox Scars?

-Fat grafting is a process in which extra fat is removed from one area of the body and then transplanted elsewhere.
+Fat grafting is a process in which extra fat is taken out from one area of the body and then transplanted elsewhere.
 In most cases, fat grafting is used to add volume to sunken areas or help build up body parts that have always been flat instead of full.
 With chicken pox scarring, fat grafting takes only very small amounts of fat cells with the use of a micro cannula to suction them from one part of the body and insert them into the scarred site.
 As the fat is added, it plumps up the skin, revealing a more even surface.
 Fat grafting is one of the most effective methods for chicken pox scar removal.

 Benefits of Fat Grafting for Chicken Pox